Sexual Assault

 Crisis Help (No Cost)

-Trained volunteer advocates are available 24 hours a day to help victims of sexual assault.
+Trained volunteer advocates are available 24 hours a day, or by appointment during business hours, to help survivors of sexual assault.
 They provide:

-- Sensitive, supportive care for victims of sexual assault who need immediate help, a rape exam, are having flashbacks, etc.
+• Sensitive, supportive care for victims of sexual assault who need immediate help, a sexual assault exam, are experiencing trauma symptoms, and more.

-- Crisis services for friends or family who accompany victims seeking medical care or a rape exam, or who simply have concerns or questions about helping their loved one.
+• Crisis services for friends or family who accompany victims seeking medical care or a sexual assault exam, or who simply have concerns or questions about helping their loved one.

 Support Groups (No Cost)

-Facilitator-led support groups are available to victims and survivors of sexual assault.
-Contact 616.426.3727 for login information for online groups.
+The following facilitator-led support groups are available to victims and survivors of sexual assault.

 Available groups include:

-- Survivors of Sexual Assault and Abuse *available online*
+• Survivors of Domestic and Dating Abuse *available online and in-person*

-- Survivors of Domestic and Dating Abuse *available online*
+• Survivors of Sexual Assault and Abuse *available online and in-person*

 Individual Therapy